PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 bounded implementation step may cache those three counters from one initial scan, but must preserve the exact event schema, append order, caller-owned list, failure diagnostics, and summary output.

+The diagnostic-numbering boundary now performs exactly that one initialization scan.
+It derives the existing ModelIR-pass event count, the maximum existing group sequence, and per-pass invocation counts together, then advances the local counters as new events are appended.
+The caller-owned diagnostic list, non-pass records, event schema, append order, group semantics, failure path, and summary remain unchanged.
+The strict scan-count fixture is green, reducing one group with `P` results from `P + 1` full history iterations to one.